15 sustainable staycations and eco-retreats in Gloucestershire

 The Wildings in Bourton-on-the-Water

-Family-friendly campsite, The Wildings, offers eco-tourists a choice of camping pods, boutique bell tents and yurts, alongside a cosy cookhouse, fully-heated toilet and shower block, children’s play area and on-site farm shop.
+Family-friendly campsite, The Wildings, offers eco-tourists a choice of camping pods, bell tents and yurts, alongside a cosy cookhouse, fully heated toilet and shower block, children’s play area and on-site farm shop.

 Squirrel’s Nest Treehouse in Lydney

-Walk up the spiral staircase and into the trees at Lydney’s Squirrel’s Nest treehouse, which offers guests an array of home comforts, including a gorgeous bedroom with its own balcony and a fully-equipped kitchen, set within the dreamy natural surroundings of the Forest of Dean.
+Walk up the spiral staircase and into the trees at Lydney’s Squirrel’s Nest treehouse, which offers guests an array of home comforts, including a gorgeous bedroom with balcony and a fully equipped kitchen, set within the dreamy surroundings of the Forest of Dean.

 Daylesford Cottages near Kingham

 Located on one of the UK’s most sustainable organic farms, it’s no surprise that Daylesford's cottages make for an ideal eco-retreat in Gloucestershire.
-The carefully restored farmhouse cottages are insulated with sheep’s wool and feature recycled materials, including Cotswold stone floor tiles and oak beams made from fallen trees on the Daylesford Estate.
+The carefully restored farmhouse cottages are insulated with sheep’s wool and feature recycled materials, including Cotswold stone floor tiles and oak beams made from fallen trees from the estate.

-Electricity comes from solar panels on the farm; guests are encouraged to recycle their rubbish and turn off lights and appliances when not in use; there are electric car charging points in the main car park; and Daylesford’s Zero Waste Pantry means self-catering guests can stock up on staples without the need for single-use packaging — not to mention enjoying fresh farm eggs, vegetables, fruit and herbs from the Daylesford farm shop and organic milk and cheese from the dairy.
+Electricity comes from solar panels on the farm; guests are encouraged to recycle their rubbish; there are electric car charging points in the main car park; the Zero Waste Pantry means self-catering guests can stock up on staples without single-use packaging — not to mention enjoying fresh farm eggs, vegetables, fruit and herbs from the farm shop and organic milk and cheese from the dairy.

 Mrs Mills’ Yurts near Longhope

-Set amongst six acres of Gloucestershire countryside with expansive views over May Hill, Mrs Mills’ Yurts gives eco-tourists a choice of four luxury yurts to stay in — complete with 1920s-inspired names from the golden age of glamping.
+Set amongst six acres of Gloucestershire countryside with expansive views over May Hill, Mrs Mills’ Yurts gives eco-tourists a choice of four quirky yurts to stay in, complete with 1920s-inspired names.

 Eco Chic Cottages near Lechlade

-The award-winning Eco Chic Cottages near Lechlade offers luxurious staycation destinations with impressive green credentials.
+The award-winning Eco Chic Cottages near Lechlade offer luxurious staycations with impressive green credentials.
 The two historic stone cottages are ideal for a quintessential Cotswold break, with Culls Cottage sleeping up to six guests and The Chestnuts sleeping up to eight.

 The Roost Luxury Glamping in Mitcheldean

 With two snug cabins sleeping two adults and two dogs each, The Roost Luxury Glamping in Mitcheldean puts an eco-friendly spin on your usual cabin in the woods.
-Each cabin has a living roof and boasts king-size beds, luxurious bathrooms with power showers, well-equipped kitchens and dedicated doggy beds — not to mention chemical-free Japanese soak tubs for a spot of outdoor bathing.
+Each cabin has a living roof and king size beds, luxurious bathrooms with power showers, well-equipped kitchens and dedicated doggy beds — not to mention chemical-free outdoor Japanese soak tubs.

-Its environmental credentials are impressive too.
-The Roost is powered by green electricity and stocked with locally-sourced wood for the log-burners; soap handmade in Mitcheldean; eco-friendly cleaning products; and local, organic produce for the kitchen.
-It has gold accreditation from Green Tourism and has planted over 70 new native trees, 500 native hedgerow plants and a new wildflower meadow, which provides food for the local Horseshoe bat population, and harvests rainwater for its washing machines and staff toilets, too.
+The Roost is powered by green electricity and stocked with local wood for the log-burners; soap handmade in Mitcheldean; eco-friendly cleaning products; and local, organic produce for the kitchen.
+It has gold accreditation from Green Tourism and has planted over 70 new native trees, 500 native hedgerow plants and a new wildflower meadow, which provides food for the local Horseshoe bat population.
+It harvests rainwater for its washing machines and staff toilets, too.

 Westley Farm in Frampton Mansell

-Offering five unique glamping locations, all with their own deck kitchens, barbecues and fire pits, Westley Farm in Frampton Mansell is a secluded eco-retreat, set within 40 acres of ancient woodland and providing glamping from April to October each year.
+Offering six unique glamping locations, Westley Farm in Frampton Mansell is a secluded eco-retreat set within 40 acres of ancient woodland, providing glamping from March to November each year.

-Choose from The Far Out Yurt, which was handmade on the farm and boasts its own wood-fired hot tub and outdoor shower; the Sapperton Yurt with its comfy double bed, wood-burning stove and roll top bathtub in a horsebox; the aptly named Yurt Reynolds with a double bed, its own bath house with roll top tub and wood-fired hot tub; the quirky Gold Rush Cabin with its Western Red Cedar wood-fired hot tub, barbecue and tin cowboy shower; or The Zen Den with its panoramic views, floating bed and Japanese-inspired Ofuro soaking tub.
+Choose from options like Yurt Reynolds with a double bed and its own bath house complete with roll top tub; the quirky Gold Rush Cabin with its Western Red Cedar wood-fired hot tub, barbecue and tin cowboy shower; The Zen Den with panoramic views, floating bed and Japanese-inspired Ofuro soaking tub; or go all out with Arcadia, a cathedral-inspired cabin made from local, honey-coloured wood, with stained glass windows, log burner, indoor shower and outdoor wood-fired hot tub.

 Resilient Woodlands Retreat in Lydney

-Each cabin has an elevated private deck with breath-taking views, as well as a private wood-fired hot tub, king-size bed and double futon and fully-equipped kitchen, as well as a bathroom with full-size shower and eco-friendly toiletries.
+Each has an elevated private deck with breathtaking views, as well as a private wood-fired hot tub, fully equipped kitchen, king size bed and double futon, as well as bathroom with full-size shower and eco-friendly toiletries.
 The Coppice cabin is also dog-friendly, ideal for couples with a four-legged friend in tow.